RamjanthaP/MediumContext/README.md

 ### Unit tests

 Are written in jest/testing-library syntax and is placed in context with the file it's testing.
+Use the suffix `filename.test.tsx` instead of `filename.spec.tsx`.
+This convention makes it easier to separate unit tests from e2e tests.

+#### Exemple

-For a function in `utils/text-helper.ts` the test should be `utils/test-helper.spec.ts`
+For a function in `utils/text-helper.ts` the test should be `utils/test-helper.test.ts`

 ### End to End tests (E2E)